TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 <iframe src="https://www.googletagmanager.com/ns.html?id=GTM-T44RDC6" height="0" width="0" style="display:none;visibility:hidden"></iframe>.
 Skip to content Privacy Notice

-Notice: We have updated our Privacy Notice, as of August 14, 2020, to provide additional information to Users located in Brazil.
-Please read more here.
-We have also updated the addendum for California Users.
+Notice: We have updated the Data Transfer section of our Privacy Notice, as of October 6, 2020, to provide clarification about Privacy Shield.
 Please read more here.

 Table of Contents